Jump to Section

 There are several very effective easy to use products available to eliminate fleas on your pet.
 Most of these products are safe to be started at 8 weeks of age.

-Advantage and Frontline Plus are applied to the skin between the shoulder blades once a month and is available for both dogs and cats.
+Advantage is applied to the skin between the shoulder blades once a month and is available for both dogs and cats.

 Revolution is a liquid that is applied to the skin between the shoulder blades every month.
 It also protects against heartworm as well as sarcoptic mange and ear mites in dogs.